 The deeper the bathtub, the less likely you are to slosh your suds over the edges and the more protected your walls will be.

-5 Ways to Protect The Wall Near Your Freestanding Tub
+How to Protect a Wall Behind a Freestanding Tub

 There are several options for protecting your bathroom wall from water damage.
 It may be worth investing the extra thought and expense upfront so that you don’t have to deal with expensive repairs down the road.
 Here are five strategies that you can use:

-1. Position Your Freestanding Tub by a Large Window or Glass Brick Wall
+1. Position the Tub By a Window or Glass Brick Wall

 Glass is easy to clean as long as you can reach it.
 If the tub is flush against the glass, you’ll have more trouble with pooling water on the floor.
 However if you’ve got enough room—say a foot of space—between the tub and the glass wall, then you can easily clean and dry the wall with a squeegee and a microfiber cloth.